-- 1. The (re)election of members of the remuneration committee;
+- 1. The (re)election of the chair of the remuneration committee or, where relevant, any other members of the remuneration committee;

+- 2. The reelection of the board chair;

-- 2. The discharge of directors; or
+- 3. The discharge of directors; or

-- 3. The annual report and accounts.
+- 4. The annual report and accounts.